 Some apps are used to help integrate devices to make setup and maintenance easier than a driver-only approach or handle communication between the some real-world service or device and the Hubitat device(s).
 These are sometimes called "integration apps."
 Built-in examples include the Hue Bridge Integration app and the Sonos Integration app.
 The focus here is mostly on typical, automation-oriented apps.

 NOTE: Virtual drivers are different in that they generally simulate real device behavior without an underlying real device.
 As a developer, they can be useful as a way to test apps without needing a "real" device (or real device events).
+Some users have also found creative uses for such devices in their automations.

 An important concept for driver (and app) development is capabilities, which specify a set of commands and/or attributes that a driver that implements that capability should offer.
 Most drivers implement multiple capabilities, depending on the features of the device and its intended use.